 Deadlines and Planning

-Mark your calendar for renewal well in advance to ensure continuity in your operations.
+When it comes to renewals, mark your calendar well in advance to ensure continuity in your operations.
 Late renewals can result not only in additional fees but also in periods during which you cannot legally work, directly impacting your income.

 Many engineers set up reminders several months before their renewal date to ensure they have plenty of time to gather any necessary documentation and complete the process without rushing.